-Channing Mavrellis will speak on a panel hosted by the World Wildlife Fund’s Targeting Natural Resource Corruption Project.
+Channing Mavrellis spoke on a panel hosted by the World Wildlife Fund’s Targeting Natural Resource Corruption Project.

 Corruption is a significant facilitator behind illegal logging, timber laundering, and associated international trade, undermining efforts to conserve and sustainably use forest resources.
 Under the Targeting Natural Resource Corruption project, researchers are developing new evidence on factors that can affect the success and failure of anti-corruption interventions in the biodiversity and natural resource management space.
 Join us for a presentation of new research findings from an examination of trade data on timber from Peru, and discussion of the implications and potential applications of this and similar research.
 This event will share insights on how trade data is being used to “follow the money” and find discrepancies that indicate possible illicit financial flows and associated corruption.

-Julia Yansura and Claudia Helms will provide an in-depth training on TBML for La Unidad de Inteligencia Financiera del Instituto Costarricense sobre Drogas and participants in Costa Rica.
+Julia Yansura and Claudia Helms provided an in-depth training on TBML for La Unidad de Inteligencia Financiera del Instituto Costarricense sobre Drogas and participants in Costa Rica.
 Register for this training now.